When a Cold Becomes a Sinus Infection

 How Is a Sinus Infection Diagnosed and Treated?

-Sinusitis is first treated with medication.
-Antibiotics are usually used if symptoms persist for more than 10 days.
-Decongestants and other drugs help decrease the swelling in your sinuses and nasal passages.
+Your doctor may prescribe medication.
+He may recommend antibiotics if your symptoms go on for more than 10 days.
+Decongestants and other drugs help lessen the swelling in your sinuses and nasal passages.

-Steam and hot showers may be recommended to loosen mucus.
-Your doctor may also recommend nasal saline to wash mucus from your nose.
+Steam and hot showers can help you loosen mucus.
+Your doctor may also suggest nasal saline to wash mucus from your nose.

 When Should I Call the Doctor About a Cold or Sinus Infection?

 Most colds go away without medical treatment.
-If you have pain around your face or eyes along with thick yellow or green nasal discharge for more than a week, seek care from your health care provider.
-Also, call your health care provider if you have fever or symptoms that are severe or do not get better with over-the-counter treatments.
+If you have pain around your face or eyes, along with thick yellow or green nasal discharge for more than a week, check with your doctor.
+Also call him if you have fever or symptoms that are severe or don't get better with over-the-counter treatments.